 The Trade Policy and Negotiations (TPN) division advances U.S. trade policy consistent with U.S. national security and foreign policy priorities.
 TPN staff – in our Bilateral Trade Affairs, Multilateral Trade Affairs, Intellectual Property Enforcement, and Agricultural Policy offices – work to open markets for U.S. products and services overseas and strengthen our trade relationships around the world to benefit all Americans.
-TPN partners with the U.S. Trade Representative, other federal agencies, the U.S. private sector, international organizations, foreign governments, and nongovernmental organizations to open new markets, resolve trade disputes, protect intellectual property rights, and promote agricultural innovation so American businesses succeed abroad, and our workers, farmers, and consumers enjoy the benefits of free, fair, and reciprocal trade at home.
+TPN partners with the U.S. Trade Representative, other federal agencies, the U.S. private sector, international organizations, foreign governments, and nongovernmental organizations to open new markets, resolve trade disputes, protect intellectual property rights, and promote agricultural innovation so American businesses succeed abroad, and our workers, farmers, and consumers enjoy the benefits of free and fair trade at home.
 TPN also cooperates with U.S. partners and allies and stakeholders from business, labor, and civil society to promote resilient critical supply chains, including through mechanisms such as the 2022 Supply Chain Ministerial, the U.S.-EU Trade and Technology Council , the Indo-Pacific Economic Framework , and the COVID-19 Global Action Plan, among others.

 Leads U.S. government efforts to ensure safe, secure, efficient aviation and maritime transportation networks worldwide.